 Here is the exciting line up.

 The Conservatory Wind Symphony, under the direction of Steven D. Davis performs Gustav Holst's The Planets, Op.
-32. Holst called his work, based on astrological characteristics of Mars, Venus, Mercury, Jupiter, Saturn, Uranus, and Neptune, a "series of mood pictures."
-A high definition film accompanies the performance from NASA solar system exploration, including stunning images from the Mars Rovers and past probe missions Magellan, Voyager, and Galileo.
+32. An HD film accompanies the performance from NASA solar system exploration, including stunning images from the Mars Rovers and past probe missions Magellan, Voyager, and Galileo.
 Commissioned by the Houston Symphony and created by filmmaker Duncan Copp, in cooperation with NASA and Jet Propulsion Laboratories, The Planets--An HD Odyssey is a fantastical accompaniment to Holst's cosmic masterpiece.
 The evening also includes Variations on a Nursery Tune, Op.
 25, Ernst von Dohnanyi, arranged by John P. Paynter, edited by James A. Grymes, featuring Robert Weirich, piano.

 Join the Conservatory for its second Crescendo Helzberg Hall appearance.
 This performance featuring multi-talented Conservatory students and faculty will blow you away.
-Come only to the concert, or stay for the entire event, but don't miss it!
 The program is a secret until the night of the performance!

 Helzberg Hall, Kauffman Center for the Performing Arts | PURCHASE TICKETS FOR FINALE HERE.